6. Monitoring and Evaluation

 - Disaggregate groups: whenever possible talk men and women separately and be sure to include ranges of ages, abilities, and ethnicities

-- Strive for representation in monitoring team: it matters not only who is asking the questions, but who is analyzing the data
+- Strive for representation in monitoring team: it matters not only who is asking the questions, but who is analysing the data

-Ask about access and change: see if CTP has changed who can access markets, or not, and what those changes may mean to different groups of men and women
+- Ask about access and change: see if CVA has changed who can access markets, or not, and what those changes may mean to different groups of men and women

 - Ensure the grant amount will adequately cover the identified needs or MEB;